coffeesomm/coffeesomm.github.io/content/coffee/_index.md

 ---

 ## Bean there, sipped there
+<br><br> If you're wondering why the name *coffeesomm*?
+As my friends like to call me, I’m a *coffee sommelier*.
+I have a deep love and obsession for coffee.
+I find it fascinating how coffee brings together people, culture, and conversations.

-I have been to the following spots since I came to SG in August 2024:
+<br><br>I have been to the following spots since I came to SG in August 2024:

 1. [Cafe Ren](https://www.instagram.com/caferen.sg/): hot mocha. //
 The first place I went to after landing in SG.
 The hot chocolatey mocha paired with their warm and flakey croissant made me forget about my tiring red-eye flight.
 I'll definitely go back!